llm-workflow-engine/llm-workflow-engine/lwe/templates/workflow-generator.md

             required: false
             default: None
             type: str
+        preset_overrides:
+            description: A dictionary of metadata and model customization overrides to apply to the preset when running the template.
+            required: false
+            default: None
+            type: dict
         system_message:
             description: The LWE system message to use, either an alias or custom message.
             required: false